Dixie's Opinion about Fonts

 Is it so important to know what fonts to use for writing business letters?
 Maybe not vitally important, Dixie says but if you want your business letter to look good you should at least be aware of the basics in using fonts.

-It is widely known that the accepted standard in using fonts for business letters is Times New Roman, size 12 (11 if that can help your long letter be squeezed into one page.
-But be careful not to overdo the squeezing: it's better to have a 2-paged letter than a 1-pager whose words crawl over each other.)
+Up until very recently it has been widely known that the accepted standard in using fonts for business letters is Times New Roman, size 12 (11 if that can help your long letter be squeezed into one page.
+As a side note, be careful not to overdo the squeezing: it's better to have a 2-paged letter than a 1-pager whose words crawl over each other.)

 More about Fonts